-Consistent with RCW 34.05.350, any agency may find that the immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest.
-This rule change is exempt from the filing of a CR 101, analytical, and public hearing requirements.
+Consistent with RCW 34.05.350, any agency may find that the immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time CR 103E Memo - Emergency rule re requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest.
+This rule change is exempt from the filing of a CR101, analytical, and public hearing requirements.